ScRiPt1337/Lulzwiper-Ransomware/README.md

 how to use

 1.upload lulz.php to use target site

-2.run commander.py enter the full path to lulz.php file
+2.run commander.exe enter the full path to lulz.php file

 DOne!!!

 only windows